Deaths of the Neville-Lake children: Incident

-The other passengers included the children's great-grandmother, Josephine Frias, and grandmother, Neriza Neville, who were seriously injured but survived.
+The other passengers were the children's great-grandmother, Josephine Frias, and grandmother, Neriza Neville, who were seriously injured but survived.

 Trial

 On September 28, 2015, Muzzo's Jeep ignited at the York Regional Police headquarters.
 The Jeep, which was seized for evidence, was investigated by the Central York Fire Services who found that the battery was located under the passenger side floor instead of under the hood, which they stated “wasn’t normal”.
 In the fire report, the official cause was listed as undetermined.

 On February 4, 2016, Muzzo pleaded guilty to drunk driving causing the deaths of four.
 After his guilty plea, Muzzo was granted bail and released on $1-million recognizance until his sentencing hearing.

 On March 29, 2016, Muzzo received a 10-year prison sentence, the longest sentence in Canadian history for an impaired driver without a prior record.
 Muzzo was also banned from driving for 12 years.

 Muzzo was imprisoned at the Beaver Creek Institution as a minimum security offender.